Some parts of this page may be machine-translated.

 This time, I talked about the importance of training annotators to create training data for quality assurance, focusing on one method: communication, with real examples.
 Among them, I feel that one-on-one meetings are very effective because they allow for education, advice, and course correction for specific annotators.
 By meeting face-to-face, we can understand whether the message was conveyed through speech and gestures, and we can also grasp the person's character, making it easier to approach them later with questions like, "How can I provide feedback that will be easily understood by this person?"

-To create good training data, we cultivate annotators as teachers.
-Annotation is a manual craft.
-Communication is an essential element that shapes the foundation of this process.
-Some may think that annotation can be done easily by simply following the specifications without much effort, but in practice, things often do not go as smoothly as expected.
-To overcome these issues and challenges, and to create higher quality training data while also reducing unnecessary costs that may arise from corrections, we are committed to focusing on people and managing the process.
-This reflects our desire not only to ensure quality but also to create a comfortable working environment.
+To create good training data, we nurture annotators as teachers.
+Annotation is a handcrafted form of manufacturing.
+Communication is an essential element that forms the foundation of this process.
+Some may think that annotation is simple as long as you follow the specifications without putting in much effort.
+However, in the actual work environment, situations like this often do not go smoothly.
+To overcome such problems and challenges, to create higher-quality training data, and to ultimately reduce unnecessary costs arising from corrections, we are committed to focusing on people in our management approach.
+Along with ensuring quality, we also hold a strong desire to create a comfortable working environment.

 Depending on the scale and continuity of the annotations, this method may not always be correct.
 However, in annotation work, which often involves unfamiliar data and rules, it is important to provide appropriate training and support throughout the work period to ensure quality.
 This requires not only throwing information in a text-based format but also achieving consensus and accumulating know-how through direct interaction with the person (or remotely via a screen), which is something I have learned from my past experiences, even though it may seem obvious.